 There are all sorts other things that can go wrong with you… or your parents, spouse, children, co-workers, etc. Are you prepared to deal with them?
 Do you know how to recognize a stroke?
 How about apply an AED or administer an Epi-Pen?
 Can you open an airway (of course, because you read our last Beyond #TQ! right?), or assess, understand, and deal with a diabetic emergency?

 If part of your rationale for carrying a firearm and associated equipment is to protect those around you, you owe it to them to be prepared for a broader spectrum of problems than shooting problems.
 I could pontificate all day about why we’ve latched on to the Gospel of the Tourniquet, but I’ll save it for another article.

 The Bottom Line

 At this point it might sound like I’m bashing TCCC, TECC, and other care-under-fire programs.
-I’m not and those programs are incredibly important.
+I’m certainly not – I’ve attended both and those programs are incredibly important.
 I find great value in them and think more people should have that training.
 There are some huge gaps in care-under-fire medicine, things like CPR and stabilization of the cervical spine.

 Both CPR and c-spine immobilization are omitted from care-under-fire curriculum both because they are impractical on the battlefield, and unlikely to be of much benefit (CPR won’t fix exsanguination and spinal injuries aren’t super common on the battlefield).
 They are hugely important in treating non-combat trauma, though.
 Even though these aren’t cool-guy skills, I think we should be striving for strong, well-rounded medical knowledge.